A Whisper in the Wind

 With everyone else gone, Victriana looked up at her parents.
 “So… did anyone save me a piece of cake?”

 The king and queen exchanged incredulous looks, before breaking into huge smiles.
 “Of course we did,” said the queen, as the king removed the covering of a nearby platter, revealing what used to be three huge slices of cake.
 Clearly one of the royal culinary specialists had salvaged the squashed confections and attempted to reconstitute them.
 Victriana beamed at the sight.
 “We were worried about you, Vicky.
 You have to promise you won’t do anything like that again.”

 Vicky waited for a long moment, then lied, “I promise.”

 The royal couple smiled and hugged their daughter.
 “Happy Birthday”, said the king, handing her a fork.
 “We love you, sweety.”
 And with that, they ate cake.

 Outside the Princess’s door, Aliya turned to head down the hallway, only to be stopped by Sophia.
 “Did you tell her?”
 Sophia asked gravely.

-“You know you can trust me.”
-Sophia took the knife from Aliya and wrapped it up again.
-“I’ll make sure she doesn’t find out.”
+“You know you can trust me,” Aliya said, rewrapping the knife.
+“I’ll make sure she doesn’t find out.
+You have my word.